themarcusaurelius/trailToad/README.md

  ## In Conclusion

  The BigCommerce API is an easy-to-use yet powerful resource to help quickly launch your online store.
+Hopefully, this demo gives